Titamik/SIS_SIR_SIRD_model/README.md

 myNodes[4] = Node(3, [])
 ```

 As you can see, graph can be oriented.
+The node can go into itself.